juhp/cabal-rpm/README.md

     $ cabal-rpm spec somepkg-0.1

-which will unpack 'somepkg-0.1' from Hackage (unless the dir already exists), and create a spec file for it.
+which will create a spec file for it.

 cabal-rpm also works in an rpm package source directory or inside the source of a Haskell package: